pointerlost/zeroday/README.md

 # zeroday Engine - Cross-Platform Game Engine

 (The project isn't finished yet!)
-You can review it and help, but the readme won't be updated until we're sure this version works!
+You can review it and help, but I won't update the readme until I'm sure this version works.

 ## Quick Start